Cosmic Environment as the Primary Driver of Dwarf Satellite Statistics: Analysis and results

 By contrast, high-mass hosts ($10 < \log(M_*/M_\odot) < 11$) in clusters and groups show remarkable stability.
 Their radial profiles remain nearly unchanged across the full redshift range, suggesting that satellite systems around massive centrals in dense environments reach a dynamically evolved configuration early, with subsequent evolution producing only minor modifications.

-Void environments reveal the opposite evolutionary behavior.
-Across all mass bins, satellites are consistently more centrally concentrated than in dense environments, and this concentration increases further toward lower redshift.
-This trend implies that, in the absence of disruptive external mechanisms, satellite systems in voids evolve primarily through internal processes such as dynamical friction and mergers, leading to a gradual buildup of satellites near the host center.
+Void environments reveal the opposite evolutionary behaviour.
+Across all mass bins, satellites are consistently more centrally concentrated than in dense environments, and this concentration increases further towards a lower redshift.
+This trend implies that in the absence of disruptive external mechanisms, satellite systems in voids evolve primarily through internal processes such as dynamical friction and mergers, leading to a gradual buildup of satellites near the host centre.

-The contrast between dense and underdense environments underscores the decisive role of large-scale environment in shaping satellite system evolution.
-While clusters and groups drive satellites outward and flatten radial profiles over time, voids promote increasing central concentration through quiescent, internal pathways.
+The contrast between dense and underdense environments underscores the decisive role of the large-scale environment in shaping satellite system evolution.
+While clusters and groups drive satellites outwards and flatten radial profiles over time, voids promote increasing central concentration through quiescent internal pathways.
 These environment-driven evolutionary patterns persist across all stellar mass bins, though with varying amplitude.
 The stability of profiles around massive hosts in dense environments further suggests that the efficiency of environmental processing depends jointly on host mass and environmental density.

-\subsubsection{Cosmic Evolution of Satellite Abundance}
+\subsubsection{Cosmic evolution of satellite abundance}

-The evolutionary history of satellite systems is traced by following host galaxies from redshift $z=2$ to $z=0$ across different environments and stellar mass regimes.
-Figure \ref{Fig:6} shows the evolution of mean satellite abundance for hosts in three stellar mass bins (low-mass: $8 < \log(M_*/M_\odot) < 9$, intermediate-mass: $9 < \log(M_*/M_\odot) < 10$, and high-mass: $10 < \log(M_*/M_\odot) < 11$) within cluster (green), group (orange), and void (blue) environments.
+The evolutionary history of satellite systems was traced by following host galaxies from redshift $z=2$ to $z=0$ across different environments and stellar mass regimes.
+Figure \ref{Fig:7} shows the evolution of the mean satellite abundance for hosts in three stellar mass bins (low-mass: $8 < \log(M_*/M_\odot) < 9$, intermediate-mass: $9 < \log(M_*/M_\odot) < 10$, and high-mass: $10 < \log(M_*/M_\odot) < 11$) within cluster (green), group (orange), and void (blue) environments.

-In voids, satellite abundance increases gradually and monotonically from $z=2$ to $z=0$ across all mass ranges.
-This slow accumulation suggests steady growth through continuous accretion and in-situ formation, largely unaffected by disruptive environmental processes.
+In voids, the satellite abundance gradually increases and monotonically from $z=2$ to $z=0$ across all mass ranges.
+This slow accumulation suggests steady growth through continuous accretion and in situ formation, largely unaffected by disruptive environmental processes.